-Above me, a light fixture dangles from the ceiling, pointing at the sink.
-I reach and flip its switch, but instead of seeing light, I hear grinding and whirring and scraping and clunking, a rhythmic melody of doom.
+Above me, a light fixture dangles from the ceiling.
+I reach and flip its switch, but instead of casting light onto the hellhole, I hear grinding and whirring and scraping and clunking, a rhythmic melody of doom.

 I pirouette into a hyperventilating attack so quickly that the dry grinding sounds nearly send me to the floor.
 I regain my composure and flick the garbage disposal switch off.
 I take a deep breath—I don’t know why I’m holding my breath—and force my hand into the muck and grime of the sinkhole.